zblj/ActiveLearning/activelearning/source/Activity_01_Phase.rst

 .. figure:: img/Activity_01_Fig_07.png
+   :name: 01_fig_07
    :scale: 50 %
+   :align: center

-   Figure 7: R-R circuit on the breadboard.
+   R-R circuit on the breadboard.

 We have connected OUT1 directly to IN1 so we can observe a real